brhamon/astro/README.md

 `make -C ephemeris/fortran test`

 The output will display (among other things) the _jpl values_, _user value_ and _difference_.
+The output may end with:

+`Note: The following floating-point exceptions are signalling: IEEE_UNDERFLOW_FLAG IEEE_DENORMAL`

+The exit code is normal, so this message can (probably) be ignored for now.
+What is important are the numbers in the "difference" column.
 A successful run will have no difference greater than about `0.71054E-14`

+The output, `JPLEPH` is created in `ephemeris/fortran`, but after passing the test is moved to ~/.astro.
 You now have the binary ephemeris for your platform.

 ### Build NOVAS-C examples